 Fortunately, natural language processing (NLP) shines where manual processing falls short.
 Using an NLP-powered VoE analytics tool, you can analyze in minutes the same data that you might have spent months poring over – or ignored entirely.
 This lets you bring in more data sources, improving your ability to hear and understand how employees feel.

-VoE tools like the Lexalytics Intelligence Platform show you who’s talking, what they’re talking about and how people feel about those subjects.
+VoE tools like Lexalytics Spotlight show you who’s talking, what they’re talking about and how people feel about those subjects.
 HR teams use these tools make better decisions around compensation, training, work environments and more.
 For a full VoE analytics demo, check out our step-by-step VoE analytics guide.

 How to Use Voice of Employee Analytics in Human Resources